antfu/antfu.me/pages/posts/why-reproductions-are-required.md

 ### Failing Test Cases

 If you are a developer and familiar with the testing process. **The best reproductions are pull requests that add failing test cases**.
 This approach doesn't just highlight the problem, but also clearly depicts the expected behavior.
-Moreover, it leverages the Continuous Integration (CI) system to verify the fix upon landing and provides a safeguard against future regressions.
+Leveraging the Continuous Integration (CI) system, it also allows verifying the fix upon landing and provides a safeguard against future regressions.

 To proceed with this method, initiate by cloning the project's source code and setting up the development environment.
 Then, create a new branch and navigate to the test folder to introduce a failing test case that mirrors the discrepancy you've observed.
 Upon successfully making the new test fail -- indicating the bug -- commit the changes, then establish a pull request detailing the issue in its description.